 - Consideration – What specific problem does your product solve?
 Coverage demonstrates a problem and its solution, as well as addresses market gaps, providing answers to prospects’ frequently asked questions.

 - Retention – Media coverage gives customers confidence that they are working with the market leader.
-Prescriptive thought leadership content and media placements that continue to educate customers and keep them engaged with the brand.
+Prescriptive thought leadership content and media placements continue to educate customers and keep them engaged with the brand.